becem-gharbi/nuxt-naiveui/README.md

   },
 });
 ```
 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use `@bg-dev/nuxt-naiveui` in your Nuxt app ✨

 ## Usage